jdovalle10/Cars-Risk-Assessments-Using-ML/README.md

 # Cars-Risk-Assessments-Using-ML

+## Overview
 This project aims to develop a machine-learning model to predict car risk assessments, known as symboling, which is widely used in the automotive and insurance industries.
+Accurate predictions of symbolling enable insurers to tailor premiums correctly, and consumers to make more informed purchasing decisions.
+Furthermore, predicting symboling can assist fleet managers in selecting cost-effective vehicles, financial institutions in evaluating loan and lease terms, and manufacturers in improving the safety features of their cars.
+By leveraging machine-learning techniques, the accuracy of symboling predictions can be enhanced, allowing for more accurate risk assessments and better management of potential financial and operational impacts across various sectors.